The Value of SEC Reports ft. AT&T

 If you go over to the backtesting report seen below, you can find the individual numbers for each factor.
 On August 30th, the accounts receivable was 10.2b, debt was 155.9b, and operating cash was 6.678b.

-If you click at the top of each column, you can sort the information according to what you want.
+(You can sort the information in each column by clicking the header of each column.)
 For the chart below, each column’s worst and best days are documented.
-The red indicates the worst and the green indicates the best.
+(Red indicates the worst and green indicates the best.)

 Date | AT&T (T) | S&P | Accounts Receivable | Debt | Operating Cash |